 Kai-Uwe Barani Schmidt

-Senior Program Director, Carnegie Climate Geoengineering Governance Initiative (C2G2)
+Senior Program Director, Carnegie Climate Governance Initiative (C2G)

-Kai-Uwe Barani Schmidt is senior program director, Carnegie Climate Geoengineering Governance Initiative (C2G2).
+Kai-Uwe Barani Schmidt is senior program director, Carnegie Climate Governance Initiative (C2G).

 Schmidt builds on more than 20 years of international and senior level working experience including at the executive office of the secretary-general of the United Nations, at the secretariat to the United Nations Framework Convention on Climate Change, at the World Bank Institute, and independent senior advisory work.